 After that, he played in the World Hockey Association and International Hockey League until he was seventy years old.
 Sadly, both he and his wife died from dementia: she died at age 76 in 2009, most likely from a genetic dementia called fronto-temporal dementia; and he died at age 88 in 2016, most likely from Chronic Traumatic Encephalopathy (CTE), brain injury from his many hockey hits (Rehabil Res Pract, July 9, 2012).

-Howe was born in 1928 in Saskatchewan, Canada.
-In 1946, at the tender age of 18, he was the starting right wing for the Detroit Red Wings in the National Hockey League and immediately became famous for scoring goals and fighting.
-He fought so many times in his first year that his coach, Jack Adams,took him aside and told him: “I know you can fight.
+Howe was born in a farmhouse in Saskatchewan, Canada, as one of nine children.
+He was bigger, stronger and more athletic than all the other kids, and by age eight, he was the best hockey player in his age group.
+He was a lousy student and quit school during the depression to work with his father in construction.
+By age 16 he was such an accomplished hockey player that he left Saskatoon to play professional hockey.
+By age 18, he was the starting right wing for the Detroit Red Wings in the NHL.
+He was so big, strong and confidant that he got into fights right from the beginning.
+He fought so many times in his first year that his coach, Jack Adams, told him, “I know you can fight.
 Now can you show me you can play hockey?”
-That year, the newspapers established a special one-game title called the “Gordie Howe Hat Trick”: a goal, an assist and a fight.
-He actually did that only twice in his brilliant career: October 10, 1953, and March 21, 1954.
+The morning after one of his famous hockey fights, the newspaper headlines read, “Gordie Howe Hat Trick:” a goal, an assist and a fight.
+He actually did that twice in his brilliant career: October 10, 1953 and March 21, 1954.

-Protect Your Head and Body When You Play Sports as You Age
+Protect Your Head and Body When You Play Sports

 All sports, particularly professional sports, take their toll.
 Because athletes often compete when they are injured, they can suffer terrible permanent damage to their bodies and they have more than double the incidence of arthritis and joint replacement surgeries.